8 Questions to Ask About Home Based Business Opportunities

 Home business opportunities can be a great way to start a home business quickly with little investment.
 Business opportunities include direct sales (which includes network marketing), franchises, and biz ops (business in a box).

 But not business opportunities you can buy into are what they claim to be.
 Some may be scams.
 But even if it's a quality business, the products or marketing plan may not be a good fit for you and your goals.
-If you're thinking about investing in a home-based business opportunity, here are 8 questions you need to get answered before investing your money.
+If you're thinking about investing in a home-based business opportunity, here are eight questions you need to get answered before investing your money.

-1) What are the Startup Costs for this Home Based Business Opportunity?
+1. What Are the Startup Costs for This Home Based Business Opportunity?

 Most home based business opportunities ask for start up money, usually to cover the cost of a kit, and other materials.
-Before investing in a home business thought, you want to understand what the costs are and what they cover.
+Before investing in a home business though, you want to understand what the costs are and what they cover.
 You should get answers to:

 - How much are the start-up costs for the home based business opportunity you're considering?